Bradfield/algos/trees/binary-heap-implementation.md

 keep the tree balanced by creating a **complete binary tree**.
 A complete binary tree is a tree in which each level has all of its nodes.
 The exception to this is the bottom level of the tree, which we fill in from left to right.
-Figure 1 &lt;fig\_comptree&gt; shows an example of a complete binary tree.
+Figure 1 shows an example of a complete binary tree.

 ![Figure 1: A Complete Binary Tree](Figures/compTree.png)